0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/transaction-life-cycle/transaction-execution.md

 Users will typically interact with trusted L2 State.
 However, due to certain protocol characteristics, the verification process for L2 transactions (on Layer 1 to enable withdrawals) can take a long time, typically around 30 minutes but up to a week in rare cases.

 !!!note

      What is the rare case scenario?
      Verification of transactions on L1 will take 1 week only in the case when an **Emergency State is activated** or the **aggregator does not batch any proofs at all**.

      Additionally, the emergency mode is activated if a sequenced batch is not aggregated in 7 days.
-Please refer to [<ins>this guide</ins>](emergency-state.md) to understand more about the Emergency State.
+Please refer to [this guide](../malfunction-resistance/emergency-state.md) to understand more about the Emergency State.

 As a result, users should be mindful of the potential risks associated with high-value transactions, particularly those that cannot be reversed, such as off-ramps, over-the-counter transactions, and alternative bridges.